-In order to be paid, it is necessary to finish the survey.
-If you complete the survey, you will receive a fixed payment of \$1.30.
-On top of that, you might receive a bonus.
 Each person is only allowed to participate in the experiment once.
-If you encounter a technical problem, please do not restart the experiment, but contact us at research.dipmkt@unibocconi.it.
-If participants have further questions about this study or their rights, or if they wish to lodge a complaint or concern, they may contact us at research.dipmkt@unibocconi.it.
+If you encounter a technical problem, please do not restart the experiment, but contact us at dphil.economics.oxford@gmail.com.
+If participants have further questions about this study or their rights, or if they wish to lodge a complaint or concern, they may contact us at dphil.economics.oxford@gmail.com.